jmsadair/keychainDB/README.md

 Proxy nodes act as intermediaries between clients and the chain.
 When a client sends a request, the proxy determines the appropriate chain node to handle it and forwards the request accordingly.
 This allows clients to interact with the system through a single, simplified interface without needing to know the chain’s internal structure.

-# Future Work
+## Future Work
 This a non-exhaustive list of things that need to be done in the near term.
 - [ ] Leader forwarding.
 Coordinators should forward client requests to the leader.
 - [ ] More testing.
-There needs to be more thorough integration and E2E tests.
+There needs to be more integration and E2E tests.
 Especially for various failure scenarios.
-- [ ] A `cmd` directory for with the logic for running the coordinator, chain nodes, and proxy nodes.
+- [ ] A `cmd` directory with the logic for running the coordinator, chain nodes, and proxy nodes.
 - [ ] Various package documentation.